1850 Crane Lakes Blvd, Port Orange, Florida 32128

 The 802 Palm Harbor manufactured homes are neatly laid out, and many have a water view or a golf course view.
 Most meet or exceed national wind safety standards.
 A wide variety of resales is available.
 High-end homes have spacious floor plans and an ample garage.
 Middle range homes might have a screened patio and a breakfast bar.
 Many modest homes have a car port and a private back yard.
 Lawns are well kept and dotted with tropical vegetation.

-Prices begin at around $75,000.
+Prices begin in the low-$100,000s.
 Check prices with a Realtor as they may change.
-Lot rental fees can be high, but Crane Lakes offers a gated entry, lawn service, and a rich menu of amenities.
+Lot rental fees run from about $640 to $725 per month or so, but Crane Lakes offers a gated entry, lawn service, and a rich menu of amenities.

 For example, residents are eligible for membership and access to the Crane Lakes Golf Club, its driving range, putting green, and pro shop.
 The community's large clubhouse and grounds include a ballroom, two outdoor pools, a whirlpool, clay tennis courts, a library, bocci ball courts, a fishing pier, and a craft center.
 Crane's Roost, the restaurant, is open for lunch, dinner, and happy hour.
 HOA sponsored activities and groups range from bingo and movie nights to travel and wine clubs.